monkenWu/CodeIgniter4_CLI-Create/README.md

 * Description:
     ```
-    Create a new controller file.
+    Create a new model file.
     ```
 * Arguments:
     1. model_name : The model name